jjdelorme/ContosoUniversity/README.md

 ```

-To use ASP.NET Core, you must remove all the files from the `ContosoUniversity\App_Start` directory as well as `ContosoUniversity\Global.asax*` files.
+1. To use ASP.NET Core, you must remove all the files from the `ContosoUniversity\App_Start` directory as well as `ContosoUniversity\Global.asax*` files.

+    ```powershell
+    Remove-Item -Recurse ContosoUniversity\App_Start\*
+    Remove-Item -Recurse ContosoUniversity\Global.asax*
+    ```
-[Bundling and minification](https://docs.microsoft.com/en-us/aspnet/core/client-side/bundling-and-minification?view=aspnetcore-5.0) changed in ASP.NET Core, so you need to remove the file `ContosoUniversity\App_Start\BundleConfig.cs`.
-To replace it you use the `BuildBundlerMinifier` nuget package to bundle and minify at build time.

-1. Add the `BuildBundlerMinifier` package:
+1. [Bundling and minification](https://docs.microsoft.com/en-us/aspnet/core/client-side/bundling-and-minification?view=aspnetcore-5.0) changed in ASP.NET Core.
+Verify that the file `ContosoUniversity\App_Start\BundleConfig.cs` no longer exists.

+1. To replace this, you use the `BuildBundlerMinifier` nuget package to bundle and minify at build time.
+Add the `BuildBundlerMinifier` package:
-    ```cmd
+    ```powershell
     cd ContosoUniversity\

     dotnet add package BuildBundlerMinifier